 Mr. Anuj Upadhyay, Institutional Research Analyst, HDFC Securities

-NTPC's generation was flat YoY: NTPC's generation increased 1.6% YoY to 24.1bn units in July'21.
-However, it fell significantly across the Tata Power stations by 28.8% YoY in the same month due to lower generation across the Mundra plant (on rising coal prices).
-Generation also improved for JSW Energy (5.7% YoY) and NHPC (5.2% YoY).
-Generation across SJVN and CESC was largely flat.
+NTPC's generation was flat YoY: NTPC's generation remained strong with 10.4%/9.4% YoY increase in Sep'21/Q2FY22.
+However, it fell significantly across the Tata Power stations by 56.8%/40.5% YoY during the same period due to lower generation across the Mundra plant (on rising coal prices).
+During Q2FY22, generation increased for NHPC (+2.9% YoY), while it remained flat for CESC (+1% YoY).
+Generation declined for JSW Energy (-12.8% YoY) in Q2FY22.

-Our view: While the overall demand/generation increased ~15% YoY each in YTDFY22, we expect power demand to post a 12% rise in FY22, led by improved economic activity in the country.
+Our view: While the overall demand/generation increased ~13% YoY each in YTDFY22, we expect power demand to rise 12% in FY22, led by the country's improved economic activity.
 The central government's liquidity package under the Atmanirbhar scheme has significantly improved liquidity for discoms.
-Furthermore, with CCEA approving the INR3.03trn reform-linked package, we can expect improved infrastructure Capex by discoms over the next 3-4 years.
+Further, with CCEA approving the INR3.03trn reform-linked package, we can expect improved infrastructure Capex from discoms over the next 3-4 years.
 This would, in our view, lower AT&C losses, nullify the ACS-ARR gap, and promote private participation in the discom space.
-Funds under the scheme would be released in proportion to the discoms' achievements against mutually agreed targets in the action plan.
-The above-mentioned reforms could turn the sector around (if executed successfully) and enable sub-sectors like gencos, transcos, and discoms to improve their operational efficiencies and become self-sufficient.